Starlink Prices and Plans

 Complete Plan Comparison

-Here's every plan side by side so you can compare at a glance:
+Here's every major plan family side by side so you can compare at a glance:

 How Starlink's Network Priority Actually Works

 Priority determines who gets bandwidth first when the network is busy.
 Think of it like a queue.
-During congestion (typically 6 PM to 11 PM), Starlink serves users in this order:
+During congestion, Starlink generally serves users in this order:

-- Residential 100 Mbps and 200 Mbps get standard priority
+3. Residential 100 Mbps and 200 Mbps get standard Residential priority

-- Roam users generally have lower priority than Residential users at their registered home address
+4. Roam users generally have lower priority than Residential users at a registered home address

 Already have Starlink?
 Make sure you're getting the most out of it.